 After modifying these settings, restart the ALM Octane server on each node to pull the configuration changes from the repository.
-For details, see Restart the server in the ALM Octane Help Center.
+For details, see Modify site settings in the ALM Octane Help Center.

 For example, you might initially install ALM Octane to use native user management, and at a later time, decide to implement LDAP authentication for user management instead.